 Mixed Population of Men and Women

 Another option is to calculate values for a mixed population of men and women.
 We can use the mix of 50% men and 50% women.
-So, the 50th percentile for the mixed group results is a 42 inch/107 cm workbench height.
+So, the 50th percentile for the mixed group results is a 42 inch/107 cm. workbench height.

 Shorter individuals will be working in the top end of their reach zone range and taller individuals will be working in the bottom end of their reach zone range.
 We could provide foot platform for shorter workers with a maximum recommended height of a single step foot platform of 6 inches/15 cm.
 This foot platform is comparable to 5th percentile female working at workbench height of 36 inches/91 cm.